|

 I was becoming aggravated at his useless questions.
 I didn’t want bacon, I wanted blood.
 There were several maids downstairs the day previous, cleaning up the remains of the feast party (I had cleaned up the gory bits myself, it was exhausting).
 I had lusted after them.
 All of them.
 I was famished, parched, empty.
 No. I did not want bacon.

 “I think there’s some down cellar.
 In the freezer.”
 I was fairly certain there was, anyway.
 I didn’t want to waste any more brain power going over the inventory at the moment.
-Anything to
+Anything to make the boy happy and shut him up.

 “Alright.”
 He leaned in and planted a loving peck on my pale cheek.
 I couldn’t help but smile a little.